Tsingzao/Tsingzao.github.io/index.md

 4. CAMS & China Re CRM·Joint Open Lab on Meteorological Risk and Insurance (No. 2023F016).
 2023.07-2024.06. 联合主持

+5. CMA - Joint Research Project for Meteorological Capacity Improvement (No. 23NLTSQ014).
+2023.09-2025.08. 主持

 ### Publications

 1. **Tingzhao Yu**, Wensheng Zhang.
 Research on Boosting theory and application.